Let a Domestic Violence Lawyer Evaluate Your Case

 If you are charged with a domestic violence offense in the Upstate of South Carolina, you need to be aware of the very serious consequences you face.
 You could be fined.
 You could lose your right to carry a firearm.
 You could be evicted from your apartment or home.
 Ultimately, you could be jailed.

-The criminal defense lawyers of Harrison White, P.C., can help you.
+The domestic violence lawyers of Harrison White, P.C., can help you.
 We will protect your rights and seek the best possible resolution of your case.

 Our firm features lawyers with a wide range of experience, including family law, who can contribute to your defense.
 We take a team approach to all of our cases.